seothemes/tecscan/README.md

-# Business Pro Theme
+# TecScan

 A robust and flexible WordPress theme for businesses of any kind.
-Demo - [https://demo.seothemes.com/business-pro](https://demo.seothemes.com/business-pro)
+Demo - [https://demo.seothemes.com/tecscan](https://demo.seothemes.com/tecscan)

 ## Features

 - Custom Colors

-  Business Pro provides custom color settings with transparency/opacity options giving you even more control over your theme's colors
+  TecScan provides custom color settings with transparency/opacity options giving you even more control over your theme's colors

 - Hero Image or Video